Thornam/Timeseries_Transformer/README.md

 This Jupyter Notebook reads in the preprocessed data and trains the individual models while saving the important parameter values.

 ### Forecasting and portfolio
-This Jupyter Notebook uses the best parameter values from the train models and creates a forecast on the test data (SPX).
+This Jupyter Notebook uses the best parameter values from the trained models and creates a forecast on the test data (SPX).
 Afterwards, it makes the portfolios.

 References used for the code: